webpack/changelog-v5/README.md

 Important notes:

 By default, webpack assumes that the `node_modules` directory, which webpack is inside of, is **only** modified by a package manager.
 Hashing and timestamping is skipped for `node_modules`.
 Instead, only the package name and version is used for performance reasons.
 Symlinks (i. e. `npm/yarn link`) are fine.
-Do not edit files in `node_modules` directly unless you opt-out of this optimization with `snapshot.managedPaths: []`
+Do not edit files in `node_modules` directly unless you opt-out of this optimization with `snapshot.managedPaths: []`.

-The cache will be stored into `node_modules/.cache/webpack` (when using node_modules) resp. `.pnp/.cache/webpack` (when using Yarn PnP, since alpha.21) by default.
-You probably never have to delete it manually.

-(since alpha.20)

 When using Yarn PnP webpack assumes that the yarn cache is immutable (which it usually is).
 You can opt-out of this optimization with `snapshot.immutablePaths: []`

-(since alpha.21)

-`SourceMapDevToolPlugin` uses the Persistent Cache.

-(since beta.4)

-`ConcatenatedModule` used the Persistent Cache.

-(since beta.10)
+The cache will be stored into `node_modules/.cache/webpack` (when using node_modules) resp. `.yarn/.cache/webpack` (when using Yarn PnP) by default.
+You probably never have to delete it manually.

+Many internal plugins will use the Persistent Cache too.
+Examples: `SourceMapDevToolPlugin` (to cache the SourceMap generation), `ProgressPlugin` (to cache the number of modules)

 The Persistent Cache will automatically create multiple cache files depending on usage to optimize read and write access to and from the cache.

-(since beta.13)

-`ProgressPlugin` used the Persistent Cache.

-(since beta.14)

 ### Compiler Idle and Close